-A fabric made out of the stalks of the Cannabis Sativa plant, is a plant-based natural textile material.
+A fabric made out of the stalks of the Hemp Sativa plant, is a plant-based natural textile material.
 The plant for a millennia, as so recognised as the one with extraordinary tensile and durability is becoming a favorite again.
 The rarity is vanishing with more people gaining knowledge about it and the increased availability as well.
 Earlier farmers were restricted from growing this, which is one of the main reasons which not just created exaggerated taboos around the plant but also made it critical for people to accept and learn about.

-For over thousands of years, The cannabis sativa plant has been into practice of breeding for its very distinctive uses.
+For over thousands of years, The Hemp sativa plant has been into practice of breeding for its very distinctive uses.
 The plant’s stalk is made of two layers.
 The inner layer consists of a woody pith whereas the outer layer is made from a rope like bast fiber.
-For textile purposes, only the outer layer is used of the Cannabis Sativa’s stalk.
+For textile purposes, only the outer layer is used of the Hemp Sativa’s stalk.
 Although stalk is one part of the plant, there are individual benefits of compliments.
 The inner layer is certainly used for materials like animal bedding, fuel and building materials to name a few.

 Once the outer bast fiber layer of the plant is stripped, it can be further processed for use to make it into a yarn or rope.
 The yarn or rope that is produced is very strong when compared to other alternatives available to one in the market.
 The rope made from hemp, the hemp rope is so strong and promising that earlier, it was the one and only premium choice for sails and rigging on maritime vessels.
 It still remains a renowned and acceptable material of excellent quality for clothing as well.
 It has provingly surpassed the synthetics and cotton textile fabrics available at a cost to not just us but the environment too.
 It has failed the counteractives at several tests and metrics.